Education sciences: Normative theories of education

-Curriculum theory
+Normative curriculum theory

 Normative theories of curriculum aim to "describe, or set norms, for conditions surrounding many of the concepts and constructs" that define curriculum.
 These normative propositions differ from those above in that normative curriculum theory is not necessarily untestable.
 A central question asked by normative curriculum theory is: given a particular educational philosophy, what is worth knowing and why?
 Some examples are: a deep understanding of the Great Books, direct experiences driven by student interest, a superficial understanding of a wide range knowledge (e.g. Core knowledge), social and community problems and issues, knowledge and understanding specific to cultures and their achievements (e.g. African-Centered Education).

-Feminist educational theory
+Normative feminist educational theory

-Background

 Scholars such as Robyn Wiegman argue that, "academic feminism is perhaps the most successful institutionalizing project of its generation, with more full-time faculty positions and new doctoral degree programs emerging each year in the field it inaugurated, Women's Studies".
 Feminist educational theory stems from four key tenets, supported by empirical data based on surveys of feminist educators.
 The first tenet of feminist educational theory is, "Creation of participatory classroom communities".
 Participatory classroom communities often are smaller classes built around discussion and student involvement.
 The second tenet is, "Validation of personal experience".
 Classrooms in which validation of personal experience occur often are focused around students providing their own insights and experiences in group discussion, rather than relying exclusively on the insight of the educator.
 The third tenet is, "Encouragement of social understanding and activism".
 This tenet is generally actualized by classrooms discussing and reading about social and societal aspects that students may not be aware of, along with breeding student self-efficacy.
-The fourth and final tenet of feminist education is, “Development of critical thinking skills/open-mindedness”.
+The fourth and final tenet of feminist education is, "Development of critical thinking skills/open-mindedness".
 Classrooms actively engaging in this tenet encourage students to think for themselves and prompt them to move beyond their comfort zones, working outside the bounds of the traditional lecture-based classroom.
 Though these tenets at times overlap, they combine to provide the basis for modern feminist educational theory, and are supported by a majority of feminist educators.

-Feminist educational theory derives from the feminist movement, particularly that of the early 1970s, which prominent feminist bell hooks describes as, “a movement to end sexism, sexist exploitation, and oppression”.
-Academic feminist Robyn Weigman recalls that, “In the early seventies, feminism in the U.S. academy was less an organized entity than a set of practices: an ensemble of courses listed on bulletin boards often taught for free by faculty and community leaders”.
+Feminist educational theory derives from the feminist movement, particularly that of the early 1970s, which prominent feminist bell hooks describes as, "a movement to end sexism, sexist exploitation, and oppression".
+Academic feminist Robyn Weigman recalls that, "In the early seventies, feminism in the U.S. academy was less an organized entity than a set of practices: an ensemble of courses listed on bulletin boards often taught for free by faculty and community leaders".
 While feminism traditionally existed outside of the institutionalization of schools (particularly universities), feminist education has gradually taken hold in the last few decades and has gained a foothold in institutionalized educational bodies.
-“Once fledgling programs have become departments, and faculty have been hired and tenured with full-time commitments”.
+"Once fledgling programs have become departments, and faculty have been hired and tenured with full-time commitments".